piegope/doc/docs/en/kb/remote-desktop-manager/troubleshooting-articles/microsoft-rdp-logging-off-hangs.md

 ---
+eleventyComputed:
-title: Microsoft RDP Logging Off Hangs Remote Desktop Manager Windows
+  title: Microsoft RDP logging off hangs {{ en.RDMWIN }}
   description: The two causes are RDP plug-ins and UDP usage under certain conditions.
   keywords:
   - Hangs
   - RDP
 ---
 The two causes are RDP plug-ins and UDP usage under certain conditions.
 ## Solution for RDP plug-ins
 Go in the ***Experience*** tab of your RDP sessions and set ***Load plug-ins in embedded mode*** to ***No***.
 This solution has a low impact.
 ![Load plug-ins in embedded mode](https://webdevolutions.azureedge.net/docs/en/kb/KB4054.png)
 ## Solution for UDP usage
-There's an option in Remote Desktop Manager to disable UDP usage.
+There is an option in {{ en.RDM }} to disable UDP usage.
 1. Open {{ en.RDM }} as an administrator.
 1. Click on ***Tools – More Tools – Local RDP/RemoteApp Manager***.
 1. Click on ***Disable*** to disable the ***UDP Settings***.